laideybug/microarray-biclustering/README.md

 This project contains the following components:

-    data/                - where input and output data are stored include/             - the project header files
+    data/                - where input and output data are stored

+    include/             - the project header files

-    libs/                - where additional project libraries are stored src/                 - the source files
+    libs/                - where additional project libraries are stored e-lib-extended/  - a custom library that extends a number of the eSDK functions include/         - the external library header files mb-utils/        - a custom math library for working with the vectors in the project

+    src/                 - the source files

     build.sh             - shell script for building the project